insure logo

 Powered by:

-The chart below shows average premiums for teens in Minnesota:
+The table below shows average teen car insurance premiums in Minnesota:

 CompanyAverage annual premiumAverage monthly premium